-However, inefficiencies can cause more fuel to be supplied to the engines.
+However, inefficiencies can cause more fuel than is required to be supplied to the engine.
 When this happens, we say the engine is running rich.

 3. Faulty MAP Sensor

 The MAP sensor calculates the air-fuel mixture based on the air pressure in the intake manifold.
-An MAP sensor is often installed instead of an MAF sensor in some cars.
 If you have a MAP sensor, it’s absolutely worth checking this part.